stas/thesis/chapters/2_architecture.md

 If we looks at the naming of the controller and the serializer, we can see that it follows the same pattern.
 This is a Rails convention and it helps keeping things organized without too much coupling logic.
-Below is a listing of a response from the conversations controller.
+Below is a listing of a response from the conversations controller using this serializer.

 ```json
 {